katjaforbes-CX/MCX_Strategic_Reasoning_Kit/README.md

 # Machine Customer Experience (MCX) Strategic Reasoning Kit

-A practical framework for designing customer experiences for machine customers and agentic AI—complete with strategy maps, personas, workshop canvases, and implementation prompts to help organizations future-proof their CX strategy.
+A practical framework for designing customer experiences for machine customers and agentic AI—complete with strategy maps, customer types, workshop canvases, and implementation prompts to help organizations future-proof their CX strategy.

 ## What This Is